ProsperOps_Logo

 That’s why cloud cost visibility is the foundation of every cloud cost optimization effort – whether you’re aiming to right-size resources, improve efficiency, or reduce waste.
 Without ongoing visibility into how your Azure resources are used and billed, it’s impossible to know where to act or how much impact your changes make.

 Yet cost monitoring is often more complex than it appears.
 Organizations struggle to tie spend to specific teams or workloads, spot usage anomalies before they cause financial damage, or even set up a consistent tracking strategy across subscriptions.
-And the challenge isn’t just technical, it’s also about building processes that align engineering, finance, and operations.

 You can’t just flip a switch and expect accurate, actionable insights.
 Effective cost monitoring requires the right tools, a solid understanding of Azure’s monitoring capabilities, and clarity on what to measure and why.